 1Graduate students' failure to graduate is of great concern, with the failure to graduate due to the dissertation being the most influential factor.
 2However, there are many factors that influence the writing of a dissertation, and research on these factors that influence graduate students' learning through emotion and cognition is still quite rare.
 3A review of past research revealed that the main factor causing graduate students to drop out midway is not completing their thesis, followed by factors including insufficient achievement motivation, lack of learning strategy, and low confidence.
-4The graduation rate of graduate students has been emphasized by the academic community; therefore, this study investigated the correlation between graduate students' achievement motivation, active learning, and academic confidence in writing research.
+4The graduation rate of graduate students to achievement motivation, active learning, and academic confidence in writing research.
 5The study invited graduated students from two universities of science and technology situated in the northern region of Taiwan to complete the questionnaire.
-6In this study, valid data for validation analysis were collected from 173 respondents, and the results showed that achievement motivation positively influenced active learning) and that active learning (higher-order learning, integrative learning, reflective learning) and that active learning (higher-order learning, integrative learning, reflective learning) and that active learning (higher-order learning, integrative learning, reflective learning) positively influenced academic confidence.
+6In this study, valid data for validation analysis were collected from 173 respondents, and the results showed that achievement motivation positively influenced active learning (higher-order learning, integrative learning) positively influenced academic confidence.
 7From the above findings, it can be seen that to help graduate students from University of Science and Technology to effectively complete their graduate studies, students should develop good motivation to adopt active learning strategies to enhance their academic self-confidence.13